The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 - Tia Chucha’s Young Warriors program, founded by Mayra Zaragoza,

-Luis also helped create the Community-Based Gang Intervention Model from 2006-2008, under the auspices of then L.A. city councilman, now U.S. congressman (and Luis’s brother-in-law) Tony Cardenas.
+Luis also helped create the Community-Based Gang Intervention Model from 2006-2008, under the auspices of then L.A. city councilman, now U.S. congressman (and Luis’s brother-in-law) Tony Cardenas, with around 40 gang intervention experts, researchers, and peace advocates.
 This model was adopted by the City of Los Angeles in 2008, helping bring about much lowered gang violence rates, and has been used as a guide in other cities and countries.
 Luis also helped with a House of Representatives bill based on this model, introduced by Congressman Cardenas in 2013.

 And in 2010, Luis’s story was included in Amicus Curiae brief in a case before the U.S. Supreme Court to end life sentences for juveniles in non-capital crimes, which the high court eventually declared unconstitutional.